TITLE 89: SOCIAL SERVICES

 Family Training and Support

-Individuals with a high school diploma or equivalent who are the parent or guardian of a child with special needs and are employed by an entity such as an agency or hospital that provides early intervention services as a Parent Liaison may apply for an EI Parent Liaison credential and enroll to bill.
+Individuals with a high school diploma or equivalent who are the parent or guardian of a child with special needs and are employed by an entity such as an agency or hospital that provides EI services as a Parent Liaison may apply for an EI Parent Liaison credential and enroll to bill.
 Completion of Parent Liaison Training is required within 90 days after being issued a temporary credential for full credential status and continued enrollment.

 Deaf adults who have been certified by Hearing and Vision Connections as a language mentor for the deaf may enroll to bill.
-Language mentors are not required to obtain a credential
+Language mentors are not required to obtain a credential.

 Health Consultation